More than 40 years of combined experience

 These costs are totaled and presented as the total possible compensation awarded to the plaintiff.

 Even when fully compensated for a personal injury claim, these injuries can still cause lasting physical and emotional distress.
-The attorneys at Smith Shanklin Sosa know how sensitive personal injury cases can be; we urge clients throughout the greater Baton Rouge area to seek legal advice within one year of their accident to remain within Louisiana’s statute of limitations.
+The attorneys at Shanklin Sosa, Injury Law know how sensitive personal injury cases can be; we urge clients throughout the greater Baton Rouge area to seek legal advice within one year of their accident to remain within Louisiana’s statute of limitations.
 Contact us for a free consultation today.